FirebirdSQL/jaybird/src/documentation/faq.md

 How is Jaybird licensed?
 ------------------------

-Jaybird JCA/JDBC driver is distributed under the GNU Lesser General Public License (LGPL).
+Jaybird JDBC driver is distributed under the GNU Lesser General Public License (LGPL).
 Text of the license can be obtained from [http://www.gnu.org/copyleft/lesser.html](http://www.gnu.org/copyleft/lesser.html).

 Using Jaybird (by importing Jaybird's public interfaces in your Java code), and